 Time (t):

 A quantity measured in terms of the regular vibrations or oscillations — the frequency — of a harmonic system.
 Typical examples include using the revolutions of the Earth around the Sun to designate a year, or the vibrations of a cesium atom in an atomic clock to designate a second.
-The reason that time is measured in seconds (sec) is because frequency is measured in “per second”s (1/sec), and an event’s duration is the inverse of how frequently it occurs.
+The reason that time is measured in seconds (s) is because frequency is measured in “per second”s (s-1), and an event’s duration is the inverse of how frequently it occurs.

 Time is also not a separate ‘thing,’ but is intimately interconnected with the concept of space (see spacetime).
 Since all radiation and matter in the universe are made of photons, and since all photons are energy waves of a specific frequency traveling at the speed of light, Relativity will affect our perception of frequency, and therefore, also our perception of the flow of time.